 - How the hell am I going to create all that material?!

 - How the hell can I provide my students with a running environment where they can execute those simulations and ROS code?

 Very good concerns.

-We use the ROSjects at LaSalle to provide the different lessons and practices.
+We use the ROSjects at LaSalle to provide different lessons and practices.
 For example, we have a ROSject with the simulation of the coffee shop where the students will do the project evaluation.
-Also, we use the ROSject to create the exams (as you can see in the previous section).
+Also, we use a ROSject to create the exams (as you can see in the previous section).

 Additional topics you may need to cover

 Finally, I would like to make a point on a problem that I have identified when using this method.

 I find that most of the people that come to our Robot Navigation class have zero knowledge about programming in either Python or C++, nor any knowledge on how to use Linux shell.
 After interviewing several robotics teachers around the world, I found that this is the case for other countries as well.

 If that is your situation, first I would recommend that you reduce the scope of the programming you teach to just the use of Python.
 Do not go into C++.
 C++ is too complex to start teaching along with robotics.
 Also, Python is very, very powerful and easy to learn.